-If you’re in town to visit Harpers Ferry National Historic Park, you’ll definitely want to allow additional time to spend in Shepherdstown, West Virginia.
+If you’re in town to visit the Harpers Ferry National Historical Park, you’ll definitely want to allow additional time to spend in Shepherdstown, West Virginia.

 You’ll find a charming historic downtown with incredible food and plenty of outdoor adventure nearby.